grid-line

 The vast majority of current AI applications are in radiology.

 The first algorithm was approved in 1995, but there wasn’t much development until 2019.
-Between that year and 2022, there were 300 algorithms approved.
+Between that year and 2023, there were more than 400 algorithms approved.

 Precision medicine is one potential application of AI.